FILING FOR DISABILITY IN COLORADO

 - Sickle Cell Disorder

-Additionally, it is also possible to have a combination of disabling impairments.
-If you have more than one physical condition, then you may be eligible for benefits under “equalling” the disability rules.
-Find out more about winning disability benefits with medical records here.
+Additionally, it is also possible to have a combination of physical conditions.
+If you have more than one physical condition, then you may win benefits under “equaling” SSA’s rules.
+You can also have a physical condition that is not on SSA’s list, but you can still win benefits.
+Find out more about winning SSD benefits with medical records here.

 FILING FOR DISABILITY IN COLORADO FOR MENTAL HEALTH

 Our law firm can also help you win SSD or SSI benefits if you have a mental condition that prevents you from working for more than 12 months.
-For example, you may have one mental impairment or a combination of mental conditions.
+For example, you may have one mental disease or a combination of mental conditions.
 Either way, we can help you with your case.
-Disability benefits are available for many different mental health disorders, including:
+Disability benefits are available for many different mental health conditions including: